mirexdoors/arcanoid/README.md

 # Arcanoid canvas game

-The game devekopment started with vanilla js as a pet project.
+The game development started with vanilla js as a pet project.
 Next, it is planned to switch to Vue.